tlong314/cmgame/README.md

 sprite.containsPoint(200, 150); // Same as above
 ```

 Once a sprite is created, you can set its constant movement (velocity).
-The velocity is a point with x, y, and z coordinates. z is generally set to 0, but it is available in case you want to use it.
+The velocity is a point with x, y, and z coordinates. z is generally set to 0, but it is available in case you want to use it to manage a sense of "depth"; as this is a 2D engine though, you will also have to use it to manage size scaling.
+(The sprite's velocity has an additional property, opacity, which we discuss further below.)

 ```
 sprite.velocity.x = 2; // Makes sprite move 2 pixels to the right per frame